terra-quantum-public/tq42-pqc-oss/docs/classic_quantum_resistant_algs/sha3.md

 *   `PQC_BAD_CIPHER`: An error code indicating an issue with the cryptographic context, such as an unknown or unsupported cipher algorithm.
 This likely means that the context referred to by `ctx` was not properly initialized with a supported cipher.

-The caller should check the return value after each call to this function to ensure the data was processed correctly. `PQC_add_data` function is being used for hashing data with SHA-3, the typical sequence would involve initializing a context with `PQC_init_context_hash`, calling `PQC_add_data` one or multiple times to process the data chunks, and subsequently finalizing the hash computation.
+The caller should check the return value after each call to this function to ensure the data was processed correctly. `PQC_hash_update` function is being used for hashing data with SHA-3, the typical sequence would involve initializing a context with `PQC_context_init_hash`, calling `PQC_hash_update` one or multiple times to process the data chunks, and subsequently finalizing the hash computation.

 ### `PQC_hash_size`